 8.6.2.1 The FILOP.
 Monitor Call (CALLI 155) - The FILOP. monitor call allows a user program to create, read, write, update, append to, or close a file, or the user program may optionally request the monitor to update a RIB of a file.
-FILOP.'s calling sequence is where: length is the length of the argument block pointed to by addr. addr points to an argument block represented in Figure 8-5.
+FILOP.'s calling sequence is where: length is the length of the argument block pointed to by addr. addr is the address of an argument block represented in Figure 8-5.

-MOVE ac, [XWD length, addr] FILOP. ac, error return normal return
+MOVE ac, [XWD length,addr] FILOP. ac, error return normal return function code is one of the function codes listed in Table 8-6.